 Rick is married to Gail and they have a daughter, Rebecca.
 He worked as a barrister for several years before training as a vicar in Durham.
-After a curacy in urban Bradford, he moved to Chapeltown 13 years ago.
-He enjoys curries, running, walking, and any thriller by John Grisham (though not necessarily in that order).
+After a curacy in urban Bradford, he moved to Chapeltown 16 years ago, and was Area Dean of Ecclesfield for four years.
+He enjoys curries, running, walking, Bradfield Brewery ales and any thriller by John Grisham (though not necessarily in that order).

 Youth & Families Minister

 Carl arrived in Chapeltown in September 2016, after working as a church trainee in Cambridge and before that as a paediatric nurse.
 He loves reading, running, dancing, cooking - and then eating what he's cooked!

 Rob joined St Johns in July 2015.
 He is married to Caroline and they have three daughters, Lottie, Rosie and Lucy.
 Before he trained to be a minister, he worked as an adviser to company pension funds.
 He is a great cycling fan (all his daughters saw the Tour De France before they could walk) and other than cycling, enjoys walking and Sherlock Holmes, both on TV and in books.

 Fee is married to Paul and has 3 children, Stephen, Kathryn and Hannah.
 She has been our church administrator for many years.
 She loves to sing and helps in the worship team; cooking, walking and reading (but can’t be doing with these electronic versions, a good paper copy is far better!!)